-1. Decide to live as Jesus' Student

-You can't get very far just messing with disciplines to see what happens.
-You are now a student and you are learning.

-- 2. You begin by trying to obey His teachings.

-When you do that, you will fail.
-So, you're next step... - 3.
-Observe why you fail.

-We've just been talking about sexual purity.
-If you are unable to do, there is a reason why.
+Now, here's a little scratchy outline of how you do it.
+[Screen shot]

+- 1. Decide to Live as Jesus' Student And the first thing you do is you decide to live as Jesus' student.
+You can't get very far if you start messing with disciplines, just sort of to see what happens.
+That's the first step.
+So now, why is that the first step?
+Well, now you are a student.
+You're a student, now, you're learning. - 2.
+Begin to obey His Teaching And so you begin to obey His teachings.
+That's the next step, you don't start by doing disciplines, you begin by trying to obey His teachings.
+Now, when you do that, you will fail. - 3.
+Observe Why You Fail So your next step is observe why you fail.
+If you are unable, for example, we've just been talking about something we might call sexual purity, if you're unable to do that, there is a reason why.
 Observe why.
-That may be simple habits.
-You may have a habit of looking at things you shouldn't be looking at.
-You have to work that through.
-You may have to decide it's not a good thing to look at things you shouldn't look at.

-You may say, "But I'm an American!
-I have a right to do that!"

-You have that right to do that...and you also have the right to have the consequences.
-One of the things about choice is you are free to choose in some cases but you do not choose the consequences of your choice.
+That may be something like simple habits.
+You may have a habit of looking at things which you shouldn't be looking at.
+And so then you have to work that through.
+And you may have to decide, well, it isn't necessarily a good thing to just look at everything you can look at, think every thought you can think.
+And then you may say, "Well, but I'm an American.
+I have a right.
+I have a right to do that."
+You have a right to do that.
+And you also have a right to have the consequences.
+See, that's the one of the things about choice is you're free to choose in some cases, but you do not choose the consequences of your choice.

-4. Do in reliance upon the Spirit what will remove the causes of the failure.
-Those will be disciplines of some sort.

-Discipline (def.) - Something you do in your power that enables you to do what you can not do by direct effort.
-[3:10]

-The list I have given you is not a complete list.
-Maybe you'll try something that has not been tried.
+4. Do do in reliance upon the Spirit what will remove the cause of the failure - So, observe why then do in reliance upon the spirit, what will remove the cause of the failure and those will be disciplines of some sort.
+Remember, a discipline is something in your power that you do to enable yourself to do what you can't do by direct effort.
+Right.
+Now, this list I've given you isn't a complete list.
+Maybe the thing which would be most helpful to you isn't on that list.
+I don't know maybe no one else has tried it.
+That's okay.
 What's important is that it helps you deal with this issue of failure.

-\ Try to Fast...and you Fail - Why did you fail?

-The secret of the spiritual life is not,

-"If at first you don't succeed, try, try again."

-It is, "If at first you don't succeed, find out why you failed, fix it and then try again."
+Now then the same thing will repeat with the with the discipline.
+Okay, so now you try to fast and you fail.
+Why did you fail?
+See, the secret of the spiritual life is not if at first you don't succeed, try, try again.
+It is if at first you don't succeed, find out why you fail, fix it, and then try again.
+That's the way it works.

-Q - You don't fail at fasting because you are hungry?

-A - No. You fail because of how you were thinking about hunger.

-If you have the habit of thinking, "I am hungry, I must eat something" you're going to have to break that habit.
-Train yourself to think, when you're hungry, you're really getting somewhere.
-Think, "I welcome hunger."
+Q: [04:25] So you don't fail at fasting because you're hungry?
+Dallas: No. You failed because of somehow you were thinking about hunger.
+Like if you have the habit of thinking, "Oh, I'm hungry.
+I must eat something."
+Well, you're going to have to break that habit.
+Train yourself to think when you feel hungry, "we're really getting somewhere now.
+I welcome hunger."
+So you have to do that.
+Or something like that.
 You learn you won't die if you don't eat.
+So this is just a little pattern.